pacifica/python-jsonpath2/docs/exampleusage.md

 > See [#14](https://github.com/pacifica/python-jsonpath2/pull/14) for more information.

-The syntax for a function call is the name of the function followed by the arguments in parentheses, i.e., `name(arg1, a rg2, ..., argN)`, where the arguments are either JSONPaths or JSON values.
+The syntax for a function call is the name of the function followed by the arguments in parentheses, i.e., `name(arg1, arg2, ..., argN)`, where the arguments are either JSONPaths or JSON values.

 ```python
 >>> s = '{"hello":"Hello, world!"}'